jlorente/yii2-command-handler/README.md

 #### Receiver

-First, the Group class has MUST implement \jlorente\command\base\Receiver interface and the method that will send the email to all the group users.
+First, the Group class MUST implement \jlorente\command\base\Receiver interface and the method that will send the email to all the group users.

 ```php
 namespace common\models;